qingchen239/Red-Alert-3-Bang-Gamemode/README.md

 ## Derivatives rules

-Everyone is free to modify the maps in this repository, and to distribute modified and therefore derivative works __when following these rules__:
+Everyone is free to modify the maps in this repository and to distribute modified and therefore derivative works, __when following these rules__:

 - To note to other people that that map is not the original version.